ianstormtaylor/slate/docs/reference/plugins/plugin.md

 This handler is called right before a string of text is inserted into the `contenteditable` element.

-Make sure to `event.preventDefault()` if you do not want the default insertion behavior to occur!
+Make sure to `event.preventDefault()` (and return `state`) if you do not want the default insertion behavior to occur!
 If no other plugin handles this event, it will be handled by the [Core plugin](./core.md).

 ### `onBlur`
 `Function onBlur(event: Event, data: Object, state: State, editor: Editor) => State || Void`